F5Networks/f5-nfv-solutions/supported/inputs/v1.1.0.0/README.md

 ## Inputs for VNFM version 1.1

-The inputs for this version of VNFM were changed to accommodate:
+In this folder you have YAML file format for use with the VNF Manager console and JSON file format for use with the REST API.
+The inputs for this version of VNFM were changed to accommodate the following:

-- Minimizes secrets and moves them to the accompanying inputs file.
+- Minimize secrets and move them to the accompanying inputs file.
-- Enables the designation of workflow execution start and end times.
+- Enable the designation of workflow execution start and end times.
-- Enables secrets encryption
+- Enable secrets encryption.